tinode/chat/docs/API.md

 * `{get what="aux"}`

-Query auxillary topic data.
-Server responds with a `{meta}` message containing an object with auxillary key-value pairs.
+Query auxiliary topic data.
+Server responds with a `{meta}` message containing an object with auxiliary key-value pairs.

 #### `{set}`